 More flexible verbs

-Make: Make me a deal.
-Make a deal to me.
+- Make: Make me a deal.
+Make a deal for me.

 - Fine: Fine me the fine.
 Fine the fine to me.